-As of August 31, 2015, Southern Company subsidiary Southern Power currently owns more than 900 MW of solar generating capacity at 17 facilities operating or under construction in California, Georgia, Nevada, New Mexico and North Carolina.
+As of Sept.
+2, 2015, Southern Power currently owns more than 1,000 MW of solar generating capacity at 18 facilities operating or under construction in California, Georgia, Nevada, New Mexico and North Carolina.
 The company owns seven solar projects in partnership with Turner Renewable Energy, one solar project in partnership with Recurrent Energy and four solar projects in partnership with First Solar.
-The company has recently announced the acquisition of four solar facilities in Taylor County, Georgia, as well as two solar facilities in Decatur County, Georgia.

 Georgia Power received regulatory approval for its Advanced Solar Initiative (GPASI) on November 20, 2012.
 Through GPASI, Georgia Power has the largest voluntary solar program of any investor-owned utility in the United States.
 The program calls for 210 megawatts (MW) of solar generation capacity through long-term contracts with utility-scale and distributed generation-scale projects.
 As part of Georgia Power's 2013 Integrated Resource Plan (IRP), the Georgia Public Service Commission added another 525 MW to follow a similar protocol as GPASI.
 All approved projects are expected to come on-line by the end of 2016.